Have you heard the term "Greenwashing"?

 Degradable is defined by Collins dictionary as waste products, packaging materials, etc capable of being decomposed chemically or biologically.

 More often than not, if a company says that its product is degradable, it means that it requires a chemical process to break it down and will usually take years or even decades to degrade.
 In addition to this, even if it does degrade it usually will mean that it is broken down to such a state that it may no longer be visible, but will still leave behind micro-plastics which are harmful to the environment.

-If a company's product is biodegradable, you can be sure that they will say it to be so!
-Do not be misled by companies saying that it is degradable, only accept biodegradable!
+If a company's product is compostable, you can be sure that they will say it to be so!
+Do not be misled by companies saying that it is degradable or biodegradable, only accept compostable!

 This is where "Greenwashing" comes in.

 Greenwashing is a term that is being used to describe companies that use misleading information about the environmentally "friendliness" of a product.